MellowMancer/mellow-merch/README.md

 ### Next steps

-- Swap the in-memory cart (`server/services/cartService.ts`) for MongoDB or SQLite persistence.
+- Replace the static seed with a live catalog source or admin UI.
-- Replace the static product catalog with an external API (e.g., Fake Store API) or database seed.
+- Switch the demo cart user to real authentication.
 - Expand error handling and add automated tests (Jest, Vitest, or integration tests with Supertest).